refractthelight/oluko/_posts/2022-12-17-crafting-interpreters-note.md

   * A *regex* may be used to match the lexeme
 * *Lexical grammar*: Rules that describe how a language groups characters into lexemes
 * *Regular languages*: Rules that are simple enough where grammar can be defined with lexical grammar (?)

+#### Recognizing Lexemes
+* It's good UX to report as many errors as possible
+* *Lookahead*: Used in the scanner to get the next character without advancing the current scanning pointer.
+The smaller the lookahead, the faster the scanner.
+* *Maximal munch*: When two rules can match a chunk of code, the one that matches more should be chosen.
+If we can match `orchid` or `or`, we go with `orchid`. e.g. in C, `---a;` is scanned as `-- -a` instead of `- --a`.
+* *Reserved word*: identifier reserved by the language.

+#### Design Note
+* When designing a new language, avoid explicit statement terminators e.g. `;`

+#### Ch.
+4 Challenge Questions
+1. Python and Haskell grammar are not *regular* It means the lexemes cannot be lexed with regular expressions.
+Python and Haskell are indentation-sensitive.
+Lexers need to capture the change in indent/unindent and it's not possible with regular expressions [Source](https://www.reddit.com/r/compsci/comments/kkzn3r/the_lexical_grammars_of_python_and_haskell_are/).

+## Ch.
+5: Representing Code